Blog Post · Mathematics · AI

 The Glass Bead Game

-We build a chain: from the simplest linear regression through kernel methods and Google PageRank to neural networks.
-Each link grows from the previous one.
-At the end stands the insight: Artificial intelligence is an eigenvalue problem.
+The argument runs as a chain: from linear regression through kernel methods and Google PageRank to neural networks.
+Each link follows from the previous one.
+The end point is the observation that modern artificial intelligence is, at its core, an eigenvalue problem.

 If you have read the quantum post: There you saw the propagator \(K(B,A,t) = \sum_n \phi_n(B)\,\phi_n^*(A)\,e^{-i E_n t/\hbar}\) – a sum over eigenstates.
 The energies \(E_n\) are eigenvalues.
 Here you will discover that the kernel in AI has exactly the same structure.
 Same letter \(K\).
 Same pattern.
 More in the epilogue.